 Goals and Community Impact

 The primary goal of the Flow Cytometry Core is to assist other components of the Cancer Center in their research efforts.
 The core provides tools, services and training to researchers to aid in the development of cancer therapies.

 These new therapies have the potential to greatly benefit our community in the future.
 Today, flow cytometry already has tremendous impact on the community via diagnosis of blood cancers.
 Leukemia, lymphoma and myeloma patients receive better treatment and have better outcomes with early and accurate diagnosis.

 Facility Utilization and Integration

-Flow cytometry has been a critical part of cancer research projects, such as Dr. Kim Payne’s Pediatric Leukemia Research Program.
+Flow cytometry has been a critical part of cancer research projects, such as Dr. Kim Payne’s (In Memorium) Pediatric Leukemia Research Program.
 For this program, the facility aids in the evaluation of leukemia within animal models developed by the Patient-derived Xenograft Core.
 Researchers use flow cytometers to determine the percentage of leukemia cells present to understand if a particular therapy is working.